Xunnamius/hashnav/Docs/Documentation.md

 * A `params` key, which maps to the hash URI's query string (everything after the && -- basically the object returned by calling [getStoredHash()](#PMI-getStoredHash "Jump to it!")).
 	* `params: {object:1, object2:true, magic:'happening', object3:'~'}` means the observer will only activate when the hash URI has `object=1&object2&magic=happening` contained somewhere in its query string (in any order).
 Note that the parameter `object3` is missing.
 If said parameter were present, the trigger would not activate.

 Pretty simple, 'eh?
 Just remember that the `page` key is *required* to exist within your trigger objects.
 If it is missing, your observer will crash. `params`, however, is not required.
+This means you don't have to use "trigger params" if you don't want to :)

 Now let's get serious.

 <br />